cdelguercio/slothauth/README.md

 ## Usage

-When DEBUG == True, including the slothauth urls will give you the following debug urls which are attached to some unstyled template forms:
+When DEBUG == True, including the slothauth URLs will give you the following debug URLs which are attached to some unstyled template forms:
 ```
 r'^signup/?'
 r'^login/?'